 Filley Stone Barn Harvest Festival, Saturday, Oct.
 8. More information HERE.

-Exhibits are almost done being updated because of the flood.
+Exhibits are almost done being updated after last year's flood.
 Visitors are welcome to view the exhibits in progress and to do genealogy research during the hours listed at left.